-- (a) Simple rounding or chamfering of corners and edges - (b) Simple deletion of a pattern, etc. - (c) Simple change in colors, simple coloring in each compartment, standard coloring based on required functions - (d) Change in shape, etc. caused by a simple change of material - (e) Simple change in the inclination angle of a roof
+- (a) Simple rounding or chamfering of corners and edges - (b) Simple deletion of a pattern, etc. - (c) Simple change in colors, simple coloring in each compartment, standard coloring based on required functions - (d) Change in shape, etc. caused by a simple change of material - (e) Simple change in the inclination angle of a roof the art

-6.3.4 Novelty and originality of design ideas from the viewpoint of a person skilled in the art
+6.3.4 Novelty and originality of design ideas from the viewpoint of a person skilled in included in part of a building